jackgore/api-check/README.md

 `api-check` is a cli tool that allows you to simply and quickly test restful APIs.
 Written in Go, `api-check` can be used to test APIs written in any language.

-`api-check` works by creating test definitions inside plain JSON files with a special `.ac.json` extension.
-Test definitions describe the requests to make to your API and the expected response.
-The test definitions are then made over the network against your running API to verify the results.
+`api-check` works by making HTTP requests to your server and then asserting that the correct response is received as defined in a test definition files within your project.

 ## prerequisites